-I have been planning this post for a quite a while and finally, I’ve got round to doing!!
+I have been planning this post for quite some time and finally, I’ve got round to doing it!!
 I really wanted to research into looking how we could all start shopping more sustainable without compromising on style… Many of you may have watched Stacey Dooleys report late last year, It was a real eye opener, but what I would have loved to have seen was a fashion lovers guide on how we could improve the situation, of course shopping less is one solution, but if we are going to shop then where should we shop?
 If we all play a part in trying to reduce, reuse and recycle + shop more consciously it will eventually make a huge impact, not only on the planet but the way we are marketed fashion and style.
 As I mentioned in previous posts, if we demand to see and shop differently, in a more transparent and sustainable way, bigger retailers will provide us with this…

 I have selected a range of different womenswear retailers that for me tick the sustainable and ethically made boxes; from large brands to smaller independents to beautifully curated second hand online stores.